Bucky2001/personal-BankingWebsite/README.md

 This is a personal project done during the learning of javaScript

-This project work on advancd dom of Js this a website for a bank
+This project work on advanced dom of Js this is a website for a bank